 There’s no place like home… up north… in the cabin… at the lake.

 photo credit: MinnesotasLakes.com

-About the Author: Christopher Gabriel is the host of The Christopher Gabriel Program on AM 970 WDAY in Fargo, North Dakota and around the world online at WDAY.com.
-You can listen to him weekdays from 11 am to 2 pm CT.
-His program serves up a unique blend of current events, pop culture, sports and humor with guests and contributors from across the nation.
-As a writer and humorist, Christopher's work has been been published by the Chicago Sun-Times, Reuters, publications within Sun-Times Media, USA Volleyball and Team USA, the Official Website of the U.S. Olympic Committee.
-He's also been a weekly columnist in Fargo's daily newspaper, The Forum of Fargo-Moorhead.
+About the Author: Christopher Gabriel is the host of The Christopher Gabriel Program on AM 970 WDAY in Fargo, North Dakota weekdays 11 am to 2 pm CT.
+His program serves up a unique blend of current events, pop culture, sports and humor with distinguished guests and contributors from across the nation.
+As a writer, Christopher's work has been been published online by the Chicago Sun-Times, Reuters, Sun-Times Media publications, USA Volleyball and Team USA, the Official Website of the U.S. Olympic Committee.
+The program was nominated for Best Radio Show in the Red River Valley in 2012 and 2013 by The Forum of Fargo-Moorhead.